go-gitea/gitea/docs/content/doc/usage/push-options.en-us.md

 This is particularly useful when combined with push-to-create.
 - `repo.template` (true|false) - Change whether the repository is a template.

-Example of changing a repository's visibilit to public:
+Example of changing a repository's visibility to public:
 ```shell
 git push -o repo.private=false -u origin master
 ```